How to write an affidavit for Family Court.

 While I always recommend engaging a professional when undertaking such tasks, at times I understand circumstances prevent that from happening.
 It is also important to note prior to starting your own affidavit, that while court staff can help you with questions about the court forms and process, they are not in a position to provide you with legal advice.

-Following the steps outlined below will help put you on the right path if you need to write your own affidavit for the Family Court.
+Following the steps outlined below will help put you on the right path if you need to write an affidavit for the Family Court.

-HOW TO WRITE YOUR OWN AFFIDAVIT FOR FAMILY COURT
+HOW TO WRITE AN AFFIDAVIT FOR FAMILY COURT

 I always ensure that the start of my client’s affidavit provides some ‘pre-separation’ background.
 This information may include facts such as when the relationship commenced, date of separation, children’s particulars such as their ages and dates of birth, who was working and who was not working during the relationship, any difficulties that the family faced (such as domestic violence, drug and alcohol addictions, etc.) any special needs that the children have, the contributions that you made at the beginning of the relationship, during the relationship and post separation such as still paying the mortgage.
 This will provide the court with a bit of background regarding the situation.

-Next, your affidavit should provide some information about the separation.
+Next, when you write an affidavit you should provide some information about the separation.
 It is imperative to keep it professional and not too emotionally-driven – provide facts only.
 I like to include how the children spend their time with each parent and their communication.
 It would also be appropriate to explain who else may live in each home with the children following the separation and what role that these other individuals are expected to play in the children’s lives.

 All affidavits that are provided to the Family Court should be typed, with the paragraphs holding the content of the affidavit, allocated into numbered paragraphs.